The My Next Life as a Villainess Season 2 release date is confirmed for July 2, 2021, the Summer 2021 anime TV season.

 The drama starts quickly since Katarina is still technically engaged to Prince Geordo Stuart.
 She tries to break off the engagement, but the black-hearted prince is intrigued by this new Katarina and refuses so he can use her for his own purposes.

-The newer manga series began releasing chapters in Monthly Comic Zero Sum starting in November 2019, and it’s only up to Volume 1 as of May 25, 2020.
-Unfortunately, an official English translation has not yet been announced.
+The newer manga series began releasing chapters in Monthly Comic Zero Sum starting in November 2019.
+As of July 30, 2021, it was up to Volume 3 in Japan.

 My Next Life as a Villainess: All Routes Lead to Doom! manga/light novels compared to the anime